 The dog sleeping on the runway didn’t seem to mind our jet landing, and the pilot and the airport didn’t mind either.
-We’d read that Bohol airport was moving in February to Panglao from Tagbilaran City so were surprised to find we landed there.
+We’d read that Bohol airport was moving in February to Panglao from Tagbilaran City so were surprised to find we landed in Panglao.
 The terminal isn’t quite finished, but apparently they switched last month.
 This was a bugger for us as it was farther away from where we were heading so meant a more expensive fare.

 Taxi tours wanted 800 pesos.
-We always play it cool and act with no urgency, as more passengers come through and they haven’t got a fare the price usually goes down sharply.
+We always play it cool and act with no urgency, as the more passengers come through and they haven’t got a fare the price usually goes down sharply.
 We’d got one down to 400 pesos and were about to accept when a tuk-tuk arrived to drop someone off and would take us for 350.

 They confirmed we’d be able to get one of the rucksacks on the back so we unpacked our bundles of stuff to take and stuff to stay from the night before.
 They were eating chicken quesadillas for lunch and as soon as we found out they sold food (they have a small bar in a bamboo hut) we were in there.
 It was hot and humid but we’d missed breakfast.
-The guys gave us some straps and tied the bag on while we ate.
+The guys got some straps and tied the bag on while we ate.

 Before Emma got on Marie took the bike for a ride on the backstreet behind.
 With light handling and a less sensitive throttle she wobbled off but soon got the hang of it.
+Well enough.

 Bohol is the Philippines 10th largest island, covering an area of 4821 square km with a population of 1.3m (back in 2015).

 It also has the traffic and traffic fumes that goes with it.